caiquebispo/skeleton-php-api/README.md

 3. Entrando no contêiner:
     ```sh
-    docker exec -it skeleton-app-php bash
+    docker exec -it skeleton-app-api bash
     ```

 4. Instale as dependências: